AssetFetch/spec/spec.md

 Depending on which features it wants to use, the provider MAY implement:
 - An endpoint for performing a connection status check (MUST be implemented if the provider wants to use user authentication)
 - An endpoint for unlocking resources (MUST be implemented if the provider wants to use asset unlocking)
-- An endpoint for obtaining previously withheld datablocks (MUST be implemented if it wants to use asset unlocking)

 *The specific URIs or sub-paths for these endpoint are not prescribed by AssetFetch.*
 The URI and parameters for every endpoint besides the initialization endpoint are communicated by the provider to the client in the response data to a previously made request.